snap-stanford/snap-python/doc/source/reference/composite.rst

       3
       4

+   For fast access through the hashset, iterators of type :class:`THashSetKeyI` are provided.

-   The following public functions are supported by the THashSet class:
+   The following public functions are supported by the :class:`THashSet` class:

      .. describe:: Key in HS